animatlabs/animatlabs.github.io/_posts/2024-01-12-interesting-enhancements-cs12.md

 ### Collection Expressions

 C# 12 brings a fresh take on handling collections like arrays, lists, and spans, making the syntax cleaner and more intuitive.
-The introduction of collection expressions eliminates the need for the 'new' operator and specifying the type, allowing you to simply list your items within angle brackets.
+The introduction of collection expressions eliminates the need for the 'new' operator and specifying the type, allowing you to simply list your items within square brackets.

-Even better, the new spread operator ".." makes combining collections seamless, enhancing code readability and reducing clutter.
+Even better, the new spread operator ".." makes combining collections smooth, enhancing code readability and reducing clutter.

 ```C#
 //Before